csc-training/summerschool/application-design/docs/01_design_choices.md

 <div class=column>
 - Kinetic plasma simulation code
-    - Particle-in-Cell with computational particles and electromagnetic fields are in grid
+    - Particle-in-Cell with computational particles and electromagnetic fields on a grid
 - Hybrid C++14/Python code
     - Domain super-decomposition with MPI
     - Massively parallel with runs on >10k cores